-At the date of the financial statements, the Bank did not hold any "Financial assets measured at fair value".
+At the date of the financial statements, the Group did not have any "Financial liabilities carried at fair value".

 16. Currency transactions

 The currency assets and liabilities include, in addition to those explicitly designated in a currency other than the Euro, those that include financial indexing clauses associated with the Euro exchange rate with a designated currency or a designated bundle of currencies.
 In accordance with the conversion methods to be used, the assets and liabilities in currencies are subdivided between monetary and non-monetary items.